Impact of the COVID-19 pandemic on education: Consequences of school closures

 School closures in response to the COVID-19 pandemic have shed a light on numerous issues affecting access to education, as well as broader socio-economic issues.
 As of 12 March, more than 370 million children and youth are not attending school because of temporary or indefinite country wide school closures mandated by governments in an attempt to slow the spread of COVID-19.
 As of 29 March, nearly 90% of the world's learners were impacted by closures.

 According to the United Nations International Children's Fund (UNICEF), the COVID-19 pandemic has affected more than 91% of students worldwide, with approximately 1.6 billion children and youngsters unable to attend physical schools due to temporary closures and lockdowns.

 Even when school closures are temporary, it carries high social and economic costs.
 The disruptions they cause affect people across communities, but their impact is more severe for disadvantaged children and their families including interrupted learning, compromised nutrition, childcare problems and consequent economic cost to families who cannot work.
 According to Studi Economici Dell'Ocse (OECD) studies, school performance hinges critically on maintaining close relationships with teachers.
 This is particularly true for students from disadvantaged backgrounds, who may not have the parental support needed to learn on their own.
 Working parents are more likely to miss work when schools close in order to take care of their children, incurring wage loss in many instances and negatively impacting productivity.
 Localised school closures place burdens on schools as parents and officials redirect children to schools that are open.

-It is also highly likely that the COVID-19 pandemic and school closures will further exacerbate the learning crisis occurring across the globe.